nova-pkgs/python/Doc/library/os.rst

       single: gethostname() (in module socket)
       single: gethostbyaddr() (in module socket)

-   Returns information identifying the current operating system.
-   The return value is an object with five attributes:

-   * :attr:`sysname` - operating system name
-   * :attr:`nodename` - name of machine on network (implementation-defined)
-   * :attr:`release` - operating system release
-   * :attr:`version` - operating system version
-   * :attr:`machine` - hardware identifier

-   For backwards compatibility, this object is also iterable, behaving like a five-tuple containing :attr:`sysname`, :attr:`nodename`, :attr:`release`, :attr:`version`, and :attr:`machine` in that order.

-   Some systems truncate :attr:`nodename` to 8 characters or to the leading component; a better way to get the hostname is :func:`socket.gethostname`  or even ``socket.gethostbyaddr(socket.gethostname())``.
+   Return a 5-tuple containing information identifying the current operating system.
+The tuple contains 5 strings: ``(sysname, nodename, release, version, machine)``.
+Some systems truncate the nodename to 8 characters or to the leading component; a better way to get the hostname is :func:`socket.gethostname`  or even ``socket.gethostbyaddr(socket.gethostname())``.

-   .. availability:: recent flavors of Unix.
+   Availability: recent flavors of Unix.

-   .. versionchanged:: 3.3
-      Return type changed from a tuple to a tuple-like object with named attributes.

-.. function:: unsetenv(key)
+.. function:: unsetenv(varname)

    .. index:: single: environment variables; deleting

-   Unset (delete) the environment variable named *key*.
+   Unset (delete) the environment variable named *varname*.
 Such changes to the environment affect subprocesses started with :func:`os.system`, :func:`popen` or :func:`fork` and :func:`execv`.